ibm-mas/ansible-devops/ibm/mas_devops/roles/db2/README.md

 **Note**: Keep this key secure and do not commit to source control.
 The key is tied to your IBM entitlement and should be treated as a credential.
 Obtain from the IBM Container Library using your IBM ID.

+#### norootsquash_tag
+Container image tag or digest for the norootsquash DaemonSet used by Db2.

+- **Optional**
+- Environment Variable: `NOROOTSQUASH_TAG`
+- Default: `@sha256:5dbe9310d15cbe452f6099017defd411eeb6eebb2fecea5d99463227e2518574`

+**Purpose**: Specifies the version/tag or SHA digest of the norootsquash container image used in the DaemonSet that configures NFS settings for Db2.

+**When to use**:
+- When you need to use a specific version of the norootsquash image
+- When working with custom or mirrored registries that use different tags
+- For testing or troubleshooting with alternative image versions

+**Valid values**: Any valid container image tag (e.g., `3.0-amd64`, `latest`) or SHA digest (e.g., `@sha256:5dbe9310d15cbe452f6099017defd411eeb6eebb2fecea5d99463227e2518574`)

+**Impact**: The norootsquash DaemonSet will pull the specified image tag or digest from the configured registry.
+Using an incorrect or unavailable tag/digest will cause the DaemonSet pods to fail.

+**Related variables**: Works in conjunction with `registry` variable to form the complete image reference: `{{ registry }}/cp/cpd/norootsquash:{{ norootsquash_tag }}`

 #### db2_dbname
 Name of the database to create within the Db2 instance.